cosmos72/gomacro/README.md

 an interactive REPL and a scripting mode, and does not require a Go toolchain at runtime (except in one very specific case: import of a 3d-party package).

-It has very few dependencies: go/ast, go/types, reflect and, for legacy reasons (no longer used by the default interpreter), golang.org/x/sync/syncmap.
+It has very few dependencies: go/ast, go/types, reflect, github.com/peterh/liner and, for legacy reasons (no longer used by the default interpreter), golang.org/sync/syncmap.

 Gomacro can be used as:
-* a standalone executable with interactive Go REPL: just run `gomacro` from your command line or, better, `rlwrap gomacro` (rlwrap is a wrapper that adds history and line editing to terminal-based programs - available on many platforms)
+* a standalone executable with interactive Go REPL: just run `gomacro` from your command line.
   Available options:
     ```
     -c,   --collect          collect declarations and statements, to print them later